15. Secrets and Lies.

 The birdcage is no run-of-the-mill enclosure.
 Five feet wide and six feet tall, it is a wonder of miniature architecture, the front a painted wooden facade of open arched columns, and a working double door overlooking a grand stair.
 There is a thin front yard dotted with faux greenery, in front of a base painted to look like a brick foundation.
 It sits on a table built to hold it.

 “I intended to repopulate it, though I didn’t dare say so at the time.
 I announced I would turn it into a doll house.
 The wire rear opens wide.
 All I have to do is install flooring and walls to have a several storied mansion.
 Mama pretended to be annoyed but I think she was pleased.
 I am not girly enough for her, and a doll house is a step in the right direction.

 “I began fashioning walls, painting wallpaper, that pleased her also, me showing a flair for artistry.
 But the doll house was going to be such a lot of work.
-I soon put it aside.
-My time belongs to my frogs.
+I put it aside., my time belongs to my frogs.
 Did you ever notice how they close their eyes when they eat?
 Their eyes sink through the skull to help push food down their throat.”